mlochbaum/BQN/doc/fold.md

         +˝ tab

 The Insert (`˝`) modifier will do this for you.
-Because it works on the [leading axis](leading.md) of the argument, Insert can be applied to axes other than the first with Rank.
-Sum each row (second axis) with `˘`, for example.
+And because it works on the [leading axis](leading.md) of the argument, Insert can be applied to axes other than the first with Rank.
+Sum each row (second axis) with [Cells](rank.md#cells) (`˘`), for example.

         +˝˘ tab

 This case is tricky, because `+´˘ tab` yields the same result but is actually unsound—if `tab` contains arrays then they will be merged together at the end.
-Remember that if you want to reduce along one axis of an array but get an array of results out, you should use Insert (possibly adding Each to work on elements instead of cells; see [APL2 reduction](#apl2-reduction) below).
+Remember: if you want to reduce along one axis of an array and get an array of results out, you should use Insert (possibly adding Each to work on elements instead of cells; see [APL2 reduction](#apl2-reduction) below).

 A function with Insert `𝔽˝` is nearly equivalent to `𝔽´<˘` (and both fail on unit arguments, because there's no axis to apply along).
 Besides being more convenient, `𝔽˝` is a little safer because it takes the argument shape into account when returning an identity value:

         +´<˘ 0‿4⥊0
         +˝   0‿4⥊0

-Just like Fold, Insert allows an initial element for the left argument, so that you don't need to rely on the interpreter knowing the identity.
-A more complete translation into Fold is therefore `{𝕨𝔽´<˘𝕩}`.
-The expression below shows that the operand function is called on the last major cell when the identity, then the next-to-last major cell and so on.
-In total there are `≠𝕩` calls, while there would be `1-˜≠𝕩` without the left argument.
+Just like Fold, Insert allows an initial element for the left argument, so that you don't need to rely on the interpreter knowing the identity (in Fold terms it's `{𝕨𝔽´<˘𝕩}`).
+Below, we see that `𝔽` is called on the last major cell and `𝕨`, then the next-to-last major cell and so on.
+This makes `≠𝕩` calls, while there would be `1-˜≠𝕩` without the initial value.

-        "id" ⋈˝ "row0 "∾"row1 "≍"row2 "
+        "id" ⋈˝ ["row0 ","row1 ","row2 "]

-One trick involving Insert is `∾˝`, which merges the first two axes of `𝕩` into one long axis.
-It even works on empty arrays, because BQN knows that there's only one result shape that makes sense (in contrast to `∾´⟨⟩`, where many results sometimes work but none of them always work).
+One trick involving Insert is `∾˝`, which uses [Join to](join.md#join-to) to merge the first two axes of `𝕩` into one long axis.
+It even works on empty arrays, because BQN knows that there's only one result shape that makes sense (unlike `∾´⟨⟩`, where many results sometimes fit but none of them always fit).

         ⊢ let ← ("AHW"-'A') +⌜ "aA" +⌜ ↕4